ISEN-Emergence-Project/emergence-app/README.md

 1. Clone this project from GitHub with `git clone`.

-2. Add the following environment variables for the *server* :
+2. Add the following environment variables for the *server* `/` folder :

 ```.env
 # URI to access database